-Febrile illness in some people.
+Illness with fever in some people.
 About 1 in 5 people who are infected will develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea, or rash.
 Most people with this type of West Nile virus disease recover completely, but fatigue and weakness can last for weeks or months.